-1) Firewall Verification Tools: Tools to analyze firewalls follow a long tradition and leverage Finite Automata [6], Binary Decision Diagrams (BDD) [7], Firewall Decision Diagrams (FDD) [8], Boolean Satisfiability (SAT) [9], [1], theorem prover [2], or Satifiability Modulo Theories (SMT) [10], [11] as verification techniques to discover anomalies and insecurities in packet filter rule sets and networks.
+1) Firewall Verification Tools: Tools to analyze firewalls follow a long tradition and leverage Finite Automata [11], Binary Decision Diagrams (BDD) [12], Firewall Decision Diagrams (FDD) [13], Boolean Satisfiability (SAT) [14], [7], [1], theorem prover [2], or Satifiability Modulo Theories (SMT) [15], [16] as verification techniques to discover anomalies and insecurities in packet filter rule sets and networks.
 Also, support for IPv6 addresses [3] and extension header chains [1] was shown.
-Later, analysis of mutable datapaths for stateful firewalls and other middleboxes has been presented featuring virtual state tags [2], state oracles and SMT solving [12], predicate transformers [13], symbolic model checking [14], and liveness verification [15].
+Later, analysis of stateful firewalls and other middleboxes has been presented featuring virtual state tags [2], state oracles and SMT solving [17], predicate transformers [18], symbolic model checking [19], [20], and QSAT through SMT [21].

 Diekmann et altera [2] have presented an approach to verify stateful iptables rule sets where their tool fffuu itself is fully proven by the theorem prover Isabelle/HOL.
 The tool calculates service matrices which partition the address space concerning a pair of fixed source and destination ports.
 In contrast, FaVe covers all possible port combinations in a single run.
 While being more general FaVe offers a much better performance than fffuu (cf. Section VI-C).
 Additionally, the IPv6 version fffuu6 does not support extension header chains.
-Instead, the tool handles unknown fields by an approximation strategy leading to imprecise reachability analyses.

-A recent approach to the verification of stateful network functions is NetSMC [14].
+Another approach to the verification of stateful network functions is NetSMC [19].
 The tool represents network device models as state machines which are composed based on the network's topology.
 The state machines are encoded in terms of a symbolic representation for a custom model checker presented by the authors.
-For their evaluation, they use a model for the pfSense firewall learned with their tool Alembic [16].
+For their evaluation, they use a model for the pfSense firewall learned with their tool Alembic [22].

 NetSMC supports an LTL dialect to specify policies.
 While being powerful, LTL can hardly be considered suitable for network administrators or security officials.
 FPL on the other hand was designed to be understood by other people than computer scientists (see Section III).
 Additionally, NetSMC lacks support of IPv6.